 D – Permanent impairment of vison of both eyes of the following status: central visual acuity of 20/200 or less in the better eye, with corrective glasses, or central visual acuity of more than 20/200 if there is a field defect in which peripheral field has contract to such an extent that the widest diameter of visual field subtends on angular distance no greater than 20 degrees in the better eye.

-NOTE : These exemptions may be transferred to, or applied for by the un-remarried widow(er) of a disabled veteran or a US service member killed in action.
+NOTE : This exemption may be transferred to, or applied for by, the un-remarried widow(er) of a disabled veteran or the un-remarried spouse of a US service member killed in action.

 The Georgia Department of Revenue is proud to be able to offer current and retired military members specialty license plates to honor your service.